-- Simpler interfaces that provide less configuration control and parameterizing of the algorithm.
+- Simpler interfaces provide less configuration control and parameterizing of the algorithm.

-Examples of these Tools are Machine Learning in AWS, Predication in Google, Apache Mahout, etc.
+Examples of these Tools are Machine Learning in AWS, Prediction in Google, Apache Mahout, etc.

 Caffe2 is an updated version of Caffe.
-It is a lightweight, open source machine learning tool developed by Facebook.
-It has extensive machine learning library to run complex models.
+It is a lightweight, open-source machine learning tool developed by Facebook.
+It has an extensive machine learning library to run complex models.
 Also, it supports mobile deployment.
-This library has C++ and Python API which allows developers to prototype first, and optimization can be done later
+This library has C++ and Python API, which allows developers to prototype first, and optimization can be done later.

 OpenNN is developed by the artificial intelligence company Artelnics.
 OpenNN is an advanced analytics firmware library written in C++.
 The most successful method of machine learning is the implementation of neural networks.
 It is high in performance.
 The execution speed and memory allocation of this library stand out.

-Before developing machine learning applications, it is very important to select a machine learning tool which has extensive libraries, great user interface and support for common programming languages.
-So this has been a guide to Machine learning tools which will help in selecting required technology.
+Before developing machine learning applications, it is very important to select a machine learning tool that has extensive libraries, a great user interface, and support for common programming languages.
+So this has been a guide to Machine learning tools that will help in selecting the required technology.